UniversityOfHelsinkiCS/oodikone/README.md

    - This will remove all your Docker data, also related to any other applications than Oodikone!
    - Sometimes necessary after strange errors due to caching
 6. Clear node_nodules
-   - Deletes "nodemod" docker volumes and all local node_modules from each each service
+   - Deletes "nodemod" docker volumes and all local node_modules from each service
    - Useful when resolving permission issues without the need to reset all data
    - Runs `npm ci` for every service locally